WinLua/bin/README.md

 ## Background

 There are many excellent resources for Lua on Windows but some of them are out of date, and others are too complex for the average user.
-The combination of these and other reasons make learning Lua on Windows and knowning what is current very difficult. *I wanted a simple installer that would install and remove Lua so I could hack at it.* I've tried to introduce some of my friends to Lua that are *very* technical but are not software developers.
+The combination of these realities and more makes learning Lua on Windows very difficult. *I wanted a simple installer that would install and remove Lua so I could hack at it.* I've tried to introduce some of my friends to Lua that are *very* technical but are not software developers.
 It took them months of poking around until they found something that the that works.
 My experience has been similar.

 ## Other Binary Solutions

-One of my goals is to outline all the Windows resources I can and their state of support in the Wiki.
-I shall elaborate there.

-That said, [LuaBinaries](https://sourceforge.net/projects/luabinaries/) is an excellent, current distribution of Lua built with GCC (GNU C Compiler) on MinGW (Minimum GNU for Windows) [3].
+[LuaBinaries](https://sourceforge.net/projects/luabinaries/) is an excellent, current distribution of Lua built with GCC (GNU C Compiler) on MinGW (Minimum GNU for Windows) [3].
 It's an excellent distribution if you already know the ins and outs of Lua and you'd like to include the executables with your application and know how to manipulate the windows PATH variable.
 LuaBinaries is also available through the [Choclatey package manager](https://chocolatey.org).

-WinLua by contrast is "integrated with Windows" via installers and so Lua can be added and removed like other applications and used from the command line or dynamically included from a standardized location.
-WinLua is not on choclatey but could be on the roadmap for Release 2.
+WinLua by contrast is built with Visual Studio 2017 against Window 10.
+The binaries are "integrated with Windows" via installers and so Lua can be added and removed like other applications and used from the command line.
+The luaxx.dll can be dynamically included in applications from a standardized location.
+If using C++, [Sol2 can be used with a single include](https://github.com/WinLua/bin/wiki/Release-1#sol2).
+WinLua is available also as a Merge Module for inclusion in installers (i.e. WIX) but is not availale on choclatey yet.

 ## How can I help